 K. Conduct / Third Party Entry

 All individuals entering a Facility must conduct themselves in a professional manner at all times both in keeping with their particular industry and generally applicable standards of courtesy.
 All individuals will comply with Supernap International’s Security protocols.
 Customer and Customer’s Representatives will not unnecessarily interrupt or inhibit Supernap International-led tours of the Facility.
 No liquid or food is permitted on the data center floor.
 No alcohol is permitted in a Facility at any time.
 No one in possession of, or under the influence of alcohol or any substance (controlled or uncontrolled) which may impair mental judgment or physical coordination, may enter a Facility.
 Smoking or carrying tobacco or tobacco imitation products (e.g. electronic cigarettes) within a Facility is prohibited.
 Only qualified professional laborers are allowed to perform work onsite.
 All clothing must be professional and provide adequate coverage and protection.
 Closed-toed shoes are highly recommended.
 Open-toed sandals are not permitted.
 Sleeping is not permitted in a Facility including on a Facility datacenter floor.
 Proper grooming and cleanliness is required.
 Because the Supernap Internet Network and the Supernap Facilities are an ultra-secure mission critical environment, any persons that are deemed not to have the full trust and support of any of the Supernap International senior team members may be denied access to to the Supernap International Network or a Facility (whether client employees, former client employees, vendor employees, former vendor employees, former competitors’ employees, former Supernap International or Switch employees or any other persons).
 It is the responsibility of each body hiring individuals coming in to contact with the Supernap International Network or accessing any Supernap Facility to vet past history of applicant to determine if such history violates any of the policies set forth in this AUP.
 Due to the secure nature of each Facility, Customers may not bring third parties to a Facility to provide a tour of a Facility or for any reason other than vendors providing services to Customer’s colocation space.
 This includes members of the media.
-All tours must be conducted by Supernap International personnel.
+All tours must be conducted by Supernap International personnel and tours are provided under the sole discretion of Switch’s senior management.
+Contractually current Switch partnership agreements are required to tour third parties through a Facility.
+Switch partnership agreements can be revoked at any time for any reason.
 Video, photography and audio recordings are strictly prohibited within any Facility.
 Individuals or entities who work for or operate as a vendor for a third party data center are prohibited from operating as a vendor within a Facility for Supernap International customers.
 Individuals or entities who obtain authorization from Supernap International to operate as a vendor within a Facility agree not to work for or in a third party data center.

 Customers must adhere to industry standards for cable management.
 Cables must be properly installed and either enclosed in cable management trays or in clean bundles for proper presentation and identification.
 Supernap International will not provide Smarthands services to cabinets with improper cable installation or management.
 All interconnecting cables shall be appropriately terminated at the Customer’s utilization equipment or labeled with a tag for future connection.
 Unlabeled cables or cables that are not terminated at the Customer’s utilization equipment shall be considered abandoned and may be removed by Supernap International.
 All Customer cabinets must not exceed 2286mm in height.
 At Customer’s election, Supernap International will provide its standard cabinets to Customer which are 42U or 2006.6mm in height.
 All other Customer cabinets will need to be provided by Customer.